-a.
-Prior to the Member commencing or resuming employment as an RECE or engaging in the practice of early childhood education, as defined in section 2 of the ECE Act, the Member must successfully complete, with a minimum passing grade of 70% (or to the satisfaction of the Director of Professional Regulation (the "Director") if a grade is not assigned) and at her own expense, the following courses (subject to the Director's preapproval):

-- i.
-Duty to Report; and
+- a.
+Prior to the Member commencing or resuming employment as a RECE or engaging in the practice of early childhood education, as defined in section 2 of the ECE Act the Member must successfully complete, with a minimum passing grade of 70% (or to the satisfaction of the Director of Professional Regulation (the "Director") if a grade is not assigned) and at her own expense, the following courses (subject to the Director's pre-approval): - i.
+Duty to Report; and - ii.
+Effective and positive communication with families, staff and the community. - b.

-- ii.
-Ethics

-- b.
 The Member must provide the Director with proof of enrollment and successful completion of the courses.